 “We started using incarcerated people for manual labor, and now we literally have a corporate structure that uses incarceration itself as a way to profit,” Rossi said.
 “Sometimes that includes manual labor, and sometimes they are just profiting off the warehousing of human beings.”

-Rossi and other advocates recognize the corrections system as a more publicly refined version of slavery (more on this tomorrow in our post about mass incarceration).
+Rossi and other advocates recognize the corrections system as a more publicly refined version of slavery.

 “It’s still serving the same purpose, and when you have a system that is built on the goal of forcing Black and Brown people into manual labor, there isn’t really a way to shake this out of the system moving forward,” Rossi said.
 “And the criminal justice system itself, the way we prosecute, the way we police, desperately impacts Brown and Black people.”

 A main concern about private prisons is that they are motivated to combat criminal justice reform to protect their own profits.